eventide-project/docs/user-guide/settings.md

 MESSAGE_STORE_SETTINGS_PATH=some-other-directory/settings.json start_service.sh
 ```

-## Constructing a Session
+## Constructing a Settings

-Sessions can be constructed in one of two ways
+Settings can be constructed in one of two ways

 - Via the initializer
 - Via the constructor